WrestleMania XXIV: Background

 A steel rig with a tarpaulin was placed over the ring at WrestleMania XXIV.

 WrestleMania is considered World Wrestling Entertainment's (WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It has become the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
 It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
-WrestleMania XXIV featured wrestlers from the Raw, SmackDown, and ECW brands.

 On March 21, 2007, a press conference was held at City Hall in Orlando, Florida, formally announcing that WrestleMania XXIV would be held in Orlando at the Florida Citrus Bowl on March 30, 2008, which would be the first WrestleMania held in Florida.
-According to an interview with The Daytona Beach News-Journal at the press conference, WWE chairman Vince McMahon mentioned Orlando being one of three front-runners to host the event, the other two being Las Vegas and Paris.
+The event featured wrestlers from the Raw, SmackDown, and ECW brands.
+According to an interview with The Daytona Beach News-Journal at the press conference, WWE chairman Vince McMahon mentioned Orlando being one of three front-runners to host the event, the other two being Las Vegas, Nevada and Paris, France.
 McMahon explained that Orlando was chosen as geographically, a WrestleMania was never held in Southeastern United States before.

 As the second WrestleMania to be held entirely outdoors (after WrestleMania IX in 1993), McMahon also announced that the event would have taken place regardless of the weather conditions.
 In the March 2008 issue of WWE Magazine, WWE set designer Jason Robinson revealed that a steel rig with a tarpaulin roof would be built above the ring itself to prevent rain from falling on the ring; during the Money in the Bank ladder match, it rained briefly.
 In that same issue, an initial design of the ring setup was revealed showing a larger rig surrounding the tarpaulin rig, with lighting and two giant screens attached.
 The final design had the lighting and video screens on the tarpaulin rig, as well as the sound system.
 During an interview, WWE production manager Brian Petree mentioned that video reinforcement should prevent anyone's view from being obstructed by the steel structure.
 Up to seven generators were used to power up the event.

 The set design for the entrance stage was at the north end of the stadium and consisted of another steel structure with various video screens hanging from it.
 The steel beams for the structure were custom built in Belgium and shipped over to Orlando.
 According to WWE Magazine, the amount of pyrotechnics used would be ten times that of the amount used on Raw.
 Without the restriction of a roof, the pyrotechnics for the show shot as high as 2000 ft as compared to WrestleMania 23's height of 150 ft.
 The fireworks were set off from boats on one of the lakes nearby the stadium.
-WWE has been said to have spent an estimated $300,000 on the fireworks alone.
+WWE claimed an estimated US$300,000 was spent on the fireworks alone.